danielmoi/vim-tute/README.md

 [_Read this tutorial as an online book_](https://danielmoi.gitbooks.io/vim-tute/)

 ---
+## What is Vim?
+Vim is a text editor that runs inside the terminal.

+It stands for Vi IMproved (Vi is another text editor that predates Vim).

+It's written as a proper noun ("Vim", and not "vim").

+---
 ## But why bother learning Vim?

 ### 1. Availability
-Vim is a text editor available on most machines.
+Vim is available on most machines.

 This is particularly useful when you need to edit / view files in situations where your favourite code editor is not available.
 Such as: